 The systems will combine the information from various observational data sets and information from prior knowledge (e.g., actual, estimated, or projected emission inventories) with detailed computer models of the Earth System that represent in particular the sources, sinks and transport of greenhouse gases in the atmosphere in a Bayesian estimation framework, i.e., by minimizing a cost function in a mathematically rigorous approach to correctly account for the uncertainties in observations, priors and models to estimate the required outputs.
 This will bring the same level of mathematical rigour to GHG monitoring as the one leading to success in other areas, such as Numerical Weather Prediction and climate reanalysis.

-3.3.2.
+3.3.3 [Secretariat].
 Global system component: QA/QC

 Given the limited amount of the observational data to constrain models, careful attention should be paid to evaluation of assimilation products.
 At least, posterior modelled mole fractions should get closer to dependent observations than prior ones.
 Meanwhile, evaluations with independent observations provide valuable insights on assimilation products (i.e., surface fluxes).
 However, choice of independent observations is arbitrary and up to philosophy of each system.